nils-wisiol/django-rest-boilerplate/db/README.md

 # boilerplate MariaDB Server

-Any docker image build from this sources will provide a custom configured MariaDB service.
+Any Docker image build from these sources will provide a custom configured MariaDB service.

 ## Customization